cclindsay/blinkenlights-poster/README.md

 Both color and black and white versions have been produced.

-I hope this brings the same joy to my server room as it does to yours. :)
+I hope this brings the same joy to your server room as it does to mine. :)